lyl24/lyl24-ece4960/lab4.md

 While it's great that the car is so speedy, being able to turn this fast also has its cons.
 As seen above, it is difficult to get the car to turn at angles smaller than 45 degrees.
 When the car is moving forward and backward at full speed, precise turning becomes even harder.
 If the left/right button is held for a split-second too long, the car starts spinning out of control.
 In the video below, I tapped the right turn button while holding down the forward drive button, and the car managed to make a nice right turn into the wall.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YKHUO3S4oDo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Driving in a Square
+Next, I tried to drive the car in a 1x1 meter square.
+This proved to be very challenging, since the car kept overshooting the forward/backward movements and turning angles.
+Even when I tapped the buttons on the remote control as quickly as possible, the car would launch itself way past the position I intended for it to go.
+In the end, I was kind of able to make it go in a square, though it was not a very precise square.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BPHhJgsEsIQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Stunts
 Since the car is relatively flat and its center of mass is low to the ground, it is difficult to drive the car on less than 4 wheels at a time.
 However, it can kind of do a wheelie for half a second.
 To pull off this "stunt," I first drove the car forward at full speed, then held down the backward button for about 0.5-1 second.
 I found that if you don't hold down the back button for long enough, the car cannot get the front wheels off the ground, and if you hold down the button for too long, the car will start doing uncontrolled back flips.